ggez44/frc/README.md

 ### Notes
 This version has 3 options..

+  puts "1) Estimated Points Share (sans fouls)" puts "2) EPS vs Week Comp" puts "3) Total Notes" puts "4) Auto Notes" puts "5) Teleop Notes" puts "6) Amplified Note Ratio (amped speaker:unamped+amp)" puts "7) Estimated Penalty Points Share (more is bad)" puts "8) Successful Climb Percentage (exact)" puts "9) Match Num Pieces Forecast" puts "a) Match Score Forecast"

-1. **Estimated Points Share** - This is able to subtract out penalty points to be more accurate.
+1. **Estimated Points Share**
+   - Penalty points are removed
    - This is mostly aligned with OPR, but much better at dealing with fewer matches played.
    - This is mostly aligned with EPA in terms of results.
 2. **EPS vs Week Comp** - This looks at your EPS and subtracts out the FRC averarge EPS for that week.
 Ths is to better account for teams that did not play a late season event.
 This isn't perfect though as week 6 saw many Championships that artificially raised this average by a lot.
+3. **Total Notes** - auto + teleop notes
+4. **Auto Notes**
+5. **Teleop Notes**
+6. **Amplified Note Ratio** - number of amplified speaker notes / (amp notes + unamplified speaker notes)
+   - a measure of how efficient the team scores
+   - ideally this is 2 max (never score unamped speaker, and score 4 amped speaker for every 2 amp), however, due to estimations, some teams can get a ratio of over 2 here.
+   - low ratio means the robot likely has a hgher ceiling after some tactical adjustments
-3. **Estimated Penalty Points Share** - Same algorithm but looking at how many foul points the opposing alliance received.
+7. **Estimated Penalty Points Share** - Same algorithm but looking at how many foul points the opposing alliance received.
 So if a team got a "6.4", it means that on average, they gave up 6.4 points worth of penalties to the other alliance.
    - Note: The Blue Alliance insights tab has foul points, but it's based on what your own alliance received for points which is meaningless.
-4. **Climb Percentage** - The TBA API gives us who climbed, so this is not an approximation, but rather an exact percentage of how often a team successfully climbed.
+8. **Climb Percentage** - The TBA API gives us who climbed, so this is not an approximation, but rather an exact percentage of how often a team successfully climbed.
 This ignores "park".
+9. **Match Num Pieces Forecast** - looks a schedule and estimates the total notes count.
+   - once Hopper schedule is released, you can do "ruby rankings.rb 2024hop prev"
+   - you can also try "ruby rankings.rb 2024cabe"
+   - this might be useful info in determining if we want to ask for coopertition
+a. **Match Score Forecast** - similar to what statbotics does (except they use epa)

 ### Other ideas
 1. Can easily do shares of Auto/Teleop/Endgame points, but won't be too different from what statbotics/epa has already